Google Cloud Networking Services Cheat Sheet

 GCP Shared VPC - Multiple host projects

 • Shared VPC connects projects within the same organization.
-Participating host and service projects cannot belong to different organizations
+Participating host and service projects cannot belong to different organizations.

-• Linked projects can be in the same or different folders, but if they are in different folders the admin must have Shared VPC Admin rights to both folders
+• Linked projects can be in the same or different folders, but if they are in different folders the admin must have Shared VPC Admin rights to both folders.

 • Each project in Shared VPC is either a host project or a service project

-• host project contains one or more Shared VPC networks.
+• A host project contains one or more Shared VPC networks.
 A Shared VPC Admin must first enable a project as a host project.
 After that, a Shared VPC Admin can attach one or more service projects to it.

-• service project is any project that has been attached to a host project by a Shared VPC Admin.
+• A service project is any project that has been attached to a host project by a Shared VPC Admin.
 This attachment allows it to participate in Shared VPC.

 • A project cannot be both a host and a service project simultaneously.
 Thus, a service project cannot be a host project to further service projects.